justeattakeaway/pie/apps/pie-docs/src/foundations/typography/overview.md

 This property defines the horizontal alignment of the text.
 It includes three types of alignment.

 ### Left aligned
-This is the preferred way to align text within our products.
-Left-aligned text performs better for readers because it helps users to easily identify the start of a new line.
+This is the preferred way to align text within our products because it makes it easier to identify the start of a new line (for left-to-right languages).

 {% contentPageImage {
 src:"../../../assets/img/foundations/typography/left-aligned.svg",